-Figure 2.5: As the gas density tends to zero, the readings of the constant volume gas thermometer converge.
-Equilibrium is transitive, so If A is in equilibrium with B, and B is in equilibrium with C, then A is in equilibrium with C. This known as the Zeroth Law of Thermodynamics.
+Figure 2.6: As the gas density tends to zero, the readings of the constant volume gas thermometer converge.
+Equilibrium is transitive, so If A is in equilibrium with B, and B with C, then A is in equilibrium with C.

+This known as the Zeroth Law of Thermodynamics5.